 Our partners have had great success with the Striking Distance Project for a number or reasons.
 First, it is the perfect way to become familiar with the platform and the easy-to-use workflow our product and engineering teams have built.
 Second, by optimizing for keywords that your site is already ranking well for, you can see results much faster than you would by focusing on keywords that are ranking on pages 3 and beyond.
 Finally, it’s common knowledge that the first five results in Google have the highest click-through rate.
-By optimizing keywords and pages you are already ranking well for, you will increase your ability to rank better in Google, thereby increasing traffic, conversions and revenue.
+When you optimize keywords and pages you are already rank well for, you can help to increase your ability to rank better in Google, thereby increasing traffic, conversions and revenue.

 When this occurs, the Customer Success team at BrightEdge has fulfilled its task of making our partners look like “rock stars” in their organization while at the same time saving them time.
 From a Customer Success perspective, that’s a win-win and why we come to work every day.